videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-backup-restore-automation/readme.md

-# Tutorial:	Safe rollout of policies from pre-production to production with approval workflow
+# Tutorial:	Backup and Restore Conditional Access policies with approval workflow

 Intent: As an IT admin, I want to be able to easily copy-paste conditional access policies from pre-production to production environment.